 Sure, you can always top a cake with flowers or decorate it in your wedding's color palette, but how can you make it meaningful beyond the wedding day?
 Here's an idea: This couple, who eloped on a mountain in Malibu, chose to top a mini cake with cherries to honor their new last name, Cherry.

 Why have one cake when you can have multiple?
-This bride served mini wedding vanilla cakes to each guest to give them a personal experience.
+Consider serving mini wedding cakes (you could choose one flavor or offer several!) to each guest to give them a personal experience.
 We love the sweet and minimalist look—especially the dainty rose toppers!

-This small wedding cake is stunning and chic in all of its simplicity.
+This small wedding cake is stunning and chic in all of its monochrome simplicity, featuring an all-white color scheme.
 Orchids and cream roses cascade down pleated fondant, adding a stylish twist on traditional white.
-Inside, this couple's vanilla-flavored cake was filled with blueberries with Earl Grey icing on the bottom tier and cut strawberries on top.

 This mini cake packs a punch of summer flair.
 Mint-colored icing drips down the cake’s rustic body, while a bold white bloom and tropical greenery grab attention on top in a way that makes the cake seem larger than life.

-When in doubt, go bold.
-Colorful blooms are a surefire way to liven up a small white wedding cake.
-Consider this single-tiered cake, which gets a playful pop of color with pink and coral posies.
+Want to make a statement with your small wedding cake?
+Colorful blooms are a surefire way to liven up a white or naked cake.
+Consider this single-tiered confection, which gets a playful pop of color with fresh pink and coral flowers.